Toward Faster Nematode Test Results

 It’s best for farmers to get test results back quickly because they help them make important decisions about using fumigants or nematicides, which can get expensive.

-The tool is expected to be ready in 2025 to technicians at the NCDA&CS Nematode Assay Lab, aiding them in more rapidly processing nematode samples, before growers begin making treatment decisions for their 2026 crops.
+The tool is designed to help technicians at the NCDA&CS Nematode Assay Lab, allowing them in more rapidly processing nematode samples, before growers begin making treatment decisions for their 2026 crops.

 “It’s best for farmers to get test results back quickly because they help them make important decisions about using fumigants or nematicides, which can get expensive.
 You want growers to use them only when necessary, because nematicides can also be environmentally taxing,” said Gorny, an assistant professor and NC State Extension specialist in the Department of Entomology and Plant Pathology.